Linaro/website/_posts/current/blog/2022-02-08-how-linaro-builds-boots-and-tests-over-a-million-linux-kernels-per-year.md

 ---
 layout: post
-title: How Linaro builds, boots and tests over a million Linux kernels per year
+title: How and why Linaro builds, boots and tests over a million Linux kernels per year
 description: >
   In 2021, Linaro addressed an increase in Linux kernel release candidates whilst also detecting and reporting more than double the amount of